Microwave One-way Transparency by Large Synthetic Motion of Magnetochiral Polaritons in Metamolecules

-In this Letter, the MCh metamolecule consisting of a polycrystalline yttrium-iron garnet (YIG) cylinder as a magnetic meta-atom inserted in a right-handed helix made of copper (Cu) as a chiral meta-atom is improved and put in a waveguide, where AC electric fields of microwave excite the chiral meta-atom.
-Microwave transmission measurements of the metamolecule under direct current (DC) magnetic fields at room temperature demonstrate anti-crossing and large Rabi-like splitting of dispersion curves, indicating the ultrastrong coupling in MChPs.
-Furthermore, microwave one-way transparency is observed.
-These experimental results are reproduced well via numerical simulations.
-More strikingly, based on effective polarizability tensor analyses \cite{Mirmoosa2014,Alaee2015,Yazdi2016,Kodama2024} of the simulation results, we verify that the one-way transparency is caused by massive synthetic motion of MChPs due to the combination of chiral-type bianisotropy and MO effects.
-This study bridges the gap between the cavity magnonics and dipole resonance optics via metamaterials, and signifies an advancement toward spintronic hybrid quantum systems for quantum computing and synthetic gauge fields acting on light using chimera quasiparticles.
+In this Letter, we have achieved microwave nonreciprocal one-way transparency using a single MCh metamolecule in a waveguide under moderate magnetic fields at room temperature.
+The MCh metamolecule consists of a polycrystalline yttrium-iron garnet (YIG) cylinder as a magnetic meta-atom inserted in a right-handed helix made of copper (Cu) as a chiral meta-atom.
+Microwave transmission spectra of the MCh metamolecule under direct current (DC) magnetic fields demonstrate ultrastrongly-coupled MPs, to which we refer as MCh polaritons (MChPs), and microwave one-way transparency.
+These experimental results are reproduced via numerical simulations.
+More strikingly, based on effective polarizability tensor analyses \cite{Mirmoosa2014,Alaee2015,Yazdi2016,Kodama2024}, we reveal the enhancement mechanism of the synthetic motion, in which the combination of chiral-type bianisotropy and large MO effects causes massive synthetic motion of MChPs for microwave one-way transparency.
+This mechanism of enhancement in the synthetic motion is applicable to natural chiral molecules \cite{Rikken1997} and multiferroic materials \cite{Kezsmarki2014,Kezsmarki2015,Toyoda2015}.

-\textit{Effective polarizability tensor of bianisotropic media} -- The MCh metamolecule with broken time-reversal and space-inversion symmetries simultaneously is regarded as a bianisotropic particle \cite{asadchy2018,simovski_book}, which represents ME couplings in constitutive equations \cite{Kong}.
-The electromagnetic properties of the bianisotropic particle, which interacts with normally incident plane waves propagating in the $+z$ direction, are fully characterized by the following effective polarizability tensor $\hat{\alpha}_{ij}$ defined as

-where the superscript e and m in $\hat{\alpha}_{ij}$ correspond to an electric and magnetic response/stimulus, respectively.
-The subscript $i = x,y$ ($j =x, y$) represents the polarization direction of the output (input) waves. $E_i^{\rm inc}$, $H_i^{\rm inc}$, $P_i$, and $M_i$ represent the $i$ components ($i = x, y$) of incident electric field, incident magnetic field, induced electric moment per a unit cell, and induced magnetic moment per a unit cell, respectively \cite{simovski_book}.
-For example, $\hat{\alpha}^{\rm me}_{xy}$ represents an effective polarizability tensor element corresponding to $M_x$ induced by $E_y^{\rm inc}$.